 Relaxing River Stour Tours through public gardens, breathtaking countryside and the city.
 A choice of short, long and city trips available.

-Inside the historic building of St Margaret's Church you can step back over 500 years to join Geoffrey Chaucer (Englands finest poet) and his colourfull characters on their magical pilgrimage from London to the shrine of St Thomas Becket in Canterbury Cathedral.
+Inside the historic building of St Margaret's Church you can journey back over 500 years to join Geoffrey Chaucer (England's finest poet) and his colourful characters on their magical pilgrimage from London to the shrine of St Thomas Becket in Canterbury Cathedral.

 Along the way, their stories of love, romance, jealousy and trickery are vividly re-created with all the fun and excitement of Chaucer's famous tales.
 Steeped in the rich history of this medieval city, at the Canterbury Tales you really can visit another world.

 The Canterbury Tales is a stunningly accurate recreation of medieval life.
-With audio guides, it provides an excellent introduction to the city and its famous literary connection.
+With a combination of live costumed characters and entertaining audio guides, it provides an excellent introduction to the city and its famous literary connection.